Are you ready for the ultimate clash between Hive vs Tado?

 Temperature Control and Scheduling

 Both Hive and Tado feature user-friendly apps for temperature control and scheduling.
-You can quickly set timers, create schedules, or adjust your heating settings whenever possible.
-Other convenient features like frost protection plus specific device configurations make these thermostats practical and energy efficient – ultimately saving on home heating bills.
+You can quickly set timers, create schedules, or adjust your heating settings on the device itself or remotely via a phone on the mobile app.
+Other convenient features, like frost protection for Hive or Weather Adaptation for Tado, make these thermostats practical and energy efficient, ultimately saving home heating bills.

 Voice Assistant Integration